 Make contactless payments effortlessly with a variety of payment-enabled devices – phones, smart watches, wristbands, fobs, and stickers.

-Where to pay with contactless
+Where to tap to pay with Visa

 You can tap to pay with your contactless Visa card or payment-enabled device where you see the Contactless Symbol .
 Start experiencing the speed, simplicity, and security of contactless payments today at merchants that accept contactless payments, including fast food restaurants, grocery stores, pharmacies, and more.